- Why Does It Take Five to Eight Months for Your GSD’s Ears to Stand Up Naturally?

 - Step 2: Check with your vet regularly to ensure your puppy is in good health condition.

-- Step 3: Spend some time with your puppy and look for any triggers that their ears to go up.
+- Step 3: Spend some time with your puppy and look for any triggers that make their ears to go up.
 Their ears may respond when you call their name or when they hear certain sounds.
 Use that triggers to stimulate their ears.

 - Step 4: Whenever they respond to the triggers, praise them, and give them their favorite treats to encourage them to hold their ears up naturally.